e-dimensionz/Todoyu-PHP7.x/README.md

 # Todoyu for PHP7!

-This is the latest version of `todoyu` modded to work with PHP 7.x Worked all the bugs I could find so far.
+This is the latest version of `todoyu` modded to work with PHP 7.x.
+I worked all the bugs I could find so far.

 # Todoyu Project Management